Taxotere Lawsuit- Chemotherapy Drug | Permanent Hair Loss

 No there is no Taxotere class action.
 However there is Taxotere lawsuit in the form of an MDL pending in federal Court.
 This does not constitute a Taxotere class action lawsuit.

 It is vital that you contact a Taxotere lawsuit lawyer immediately if you have taken Taxotere and have experienced permanent hair loss.
+The attorney can give you the potential range of a taxotere settlement amount.
 Since Taxotere is rarely in use anymore, it is likely that you have taken Taxotere some time ago.
 Accordingly, there is a statute of limitations that will apply to your case, and you will need to file the claim before the statute of limitations tolls.
-A Taxotere attorney can give you a free consultation where they can inform you whether they believe your claim is viable and the process that must be followed to file that claim.
+A taxotere attorney can give you a free consultation where they can inform you whether they believe your claim is viable and the process that must be followed to file that claim.

 Sources for Taxotere settlements: